Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Introduction

 An interesting question is whether every deformation class of hyper-K\"ahler manifolds contains a member with an isotrivial Lagrangian fibration.
 We are not able to answer this question for the exceptional OG6 and OG10 types.
-However, our results above that if such isotrivial Lagrangian fibrations exist they have to be somewhat exotic.
-We discuss the OG10 case here.
-Specifically, recall that Laza--Sacc\`a--Voisin \cite{LSV} constructed a locally complete family of Lagrangian fibrations for the OG10 type starting from generic cubic fourfolds; we call members of this family {\it LSV fibrations} for OG10.
-By construction, the LSV fibration admits a rational section.
-The construction of the LSV fibration can be extended to all smooth cubics \cite{Sacca}, singular cubics with ADE singularities \cite{HN} (corresponding to points on the $\mathcal C_6$ Hassett divisor), and to degenerations to the secant to the Veronese surface \cite{OR}, \cite{dCRS} (corresponding to points on the $\mathcal C_2$ Hassett divisor)\footnote{Some of these constructions only describe the degenerate LSV fibration $X_0/B_0$ over an open set $B_0\subset B\cong \PP^5$ of the base.
-The existence of a suitable compactification $X/B$ follows from \cite{Laza10}, \cite{KLSV}, and arguments similar to those of \cite{Sacca}.
-In any case, for the purpose of identifying isotrivial fibrations the fibration $X_0/B_0$ suffices.}.
-In conclusion, one gets a good control of all Lagrangian fibrations deformation equivalent to the LSV fibration on OG10.
-In view of \Cref{main:classification} and \Cref{main:genimpliestypeA}, we conclude: \begin{corollary} Let $\pi: X\longrightarrow B$ be deformation equivalent to the LSV fibration for OG10.
-If $\pi$ is isotrivial, its general fiber is isogenous to $E^5$, where $E$ is an elliptic curve with $j(E)\in\{0,1728\}$.
-Additionally, $H^2_{\tr}(X)$ has weak CM by $\QQ(\sqrt{-1})$ or $\QQ(\sqrt{-3})$. \end{corollary}

-\begin{remark} We believe that it is possible to further analyze the structure of $X/B$ as in the corollary above, leading to either an isotrivial example in the LSV deformation class, or to the exclusion of such isotrivial fibrations.
-We have some partial results in this direction and plan to revisit the question in the future. \end{remark}
+However, our results above show that if such isotrivial Lagrangian fibrations exist they have to be somewhat exotic; they are either of type B, or they do not admit a rational section.
+For instance, in view of \Cref{main:classification} and \Cref{main:genimpliestypeA}, we conclude: